sfrliufang/academic-kickstart/content/home/demo.md

 # Add more sections by duplicating this file and customizing to your requirements.

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = false  # This file represents a page section. active = false  # Activate this widget? true/false weight = 15  # Order that this section will appear.

-title = "About us what"
+title = "Academic Kickstart"
-subtitle = "Welcome to the Liu group"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.